SwapnilK3/weather-api/README.md

 - Provides a RESTful API to access the data
 - Supports filtering by region, parameter, year, month, etc.
 - Modern UI for data visualization and interaction
+- Interactive data visualizations with multiple chart types
+- Support for comparing regions, parameters, and time periods
 - Pagination with 100 records per page

 ## Project Structure